Weasley18/dhenu_flutter/README.md

 ## Overview

 Dhenu is an AI-powered mobile platform designed to support farmers, Gaushala owners, and the general public in the conservation and management of Indian cow breeds.
-This application is built with Flutter and leverages Google's Generative AI (Gemini) for AI chatbot functionality.
+This application is built with Flutter.

 ## Features

-### User Management
+### Authentication
-- Simple user management with shared preferences and secure storage
-- Distinct user roles: "Farmer," "Gaushala Owner," and "Public," each with different feature sets
+- User onboarding, sign-in, and sign-up
+- Authentication error handling

 ### Cow Management
-- Dashboard for viewing and managing herd information
 - Add, view, update, and delete cow records
-- Track metrics like health status, milk yield, and feeding times
+- Cow profile management
+- Cow listing and filtering

 ### Community Features
-- Community Forum for creating posts, replying, and reacting (like/dislike)
+- Community Forum for creating posts and replying
-- Sort posts by recent, likes, or replies
+- Post management with interactive features

-### AI & ML Integration
+### Chatbot Integration
-- Farmer Chatbot: AI assistant providing care advice and disease management tips
-- Moo AI: A persona-based AI that simulates conversations with a cow
+- AI chatbot for assistance
+- Chat message management

-### Geo-location & Maps
+### Network & Geolocation
-- Network View: Map-based feature to locate nearby Gaushalas and veterinarians
+- Map-based feature to locate nearby facilities
-- Stray Cow Reporting: Upload pictures of stray/injured cows with GPS location
+- Location data visualization with search options

-### E-commerce & Marketplace
+### Marketplace
-- Marketplace for listing and viewing cow-related products
+- Product listing and management
-- Product details with seller information and enquiry submission
+- Product details with enquiry submission functionality

 ### Multilingual Support
 - Full internationalization (i18n) with support for English, Hindi, Kannada, and Marathi